researchgate/gradle-release/README.md

 ### Custom release steps

 To add a step to the release process is very easy.
-Gradle provides a very nice mechanism for [manipulating existing tasks](http://gradle.org/docs/current/userguide/tutorial_using_tasks.html#N102B2)
+Gradle provides a very nice mechanism for [manipulating existing tasks](http://gradle.org/docs/current/userguide/tutorial_using_tasks.html#N102B2).
+There are two available hooks provided: `beforeReleaseBuild` which runs before build and `afterReleaseBuild` which runs afterwards.

 For example, if we wanted to make sure `uploadArchives` is called and succeeds after the build with the release version has finished, we would just add the `uploadArchives` task as a dependency of the `afterReleaseBuild` task:

     afterReleaseBuild.dependsOn uploadArchives